The Binary Heap is a data structure that maintains a multiset of numbers by maintaining a complete binary tree.

 Push updates to in time and space.

-- Make a new vertex that contains .
+1. Make a new node that stores .

 This algorithm solves the problem in time and space.